sshreya07/sshreya07/README.md

 <br>

 <p>
-      I like experimenting new technologies and building small projects.
+      I like experimenting new technologies and building projects.
 </p>

 <p>
       Here's a list of things I currently keep myself busy with:
 </p>

-- Working as a Frontend Developer and a UI Designer over React.js
+- Working as a Frontend Developer and a UI Designer over React.JS
-- Getting myself into MERN Stack
+- I'm a MERN Full Stack Developer.